nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding a remark: `rmk`

-Adds a remark to an existing client in FAST.
+You can add a remark to an existing client in FAST.
 This is useful for adding additional client information such as their preferred meeting timing, allowing you to better keep track of your clients' preferences and habits.

 **Format**: `rmk INDEX [r/REMARK]`